Self Employment: Working For Yourself in the UK

 Insurance

-Depending on the business and how you trade, you may be required by law to take out certain types of insurance.
 The main type of insurance is Public Liability Insurance which provides cover for members of the public who may have been injured or had property damaged as a result of you/your employees carelessness at work and this is recommended.
-Other insurances to consider depending on your type of trade are professional indemnity, employer’s liability, premises and contents, vehicle, business interruption and personal accident or sickness cover.

 VAT

 The business must register for VAT and Making Tax Digital (MTD) with HMRC if it has or expects to exceed the annual turnover threshold of £90,000 in a rolling twelve-month period.
-If VAT registered VAT returns (normally quarterly) must be filed with HMRC depending on the VAT scheme the company decides to operate.

 Employing Other People (PAYE)

-If you plan to take on employees as an employer you will need to set up and operate a PAYE (Pay as You Earn) payroll scheme with monthly real time information submissions (RTI) to HMRC.
+If you plan to take on employees as an employer you will need to set up and operate a PAYE (Pay as You Earn) payroll scheme with monthly real-time information (RTI) submissions to HMRC.

 Business Bank Account